deeshantk/Java-Main-/Client-Server One Way Communication using Socket Programming in Java/README.md

-To Communicate with the Client, we will first run Server.java and while it will wait for Client, we run Client.java to get the response from Client.
+For one-way client and server communication, we will first run ServerSocket class as accept method bolcks it to wait for the client and while it will wait for Client, we run Socket class to get the response from Client.